MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

    ![Run as the modifying user](../media/create-update-delete-trigger/run-as.png "Run as the modifying user")

-If nothing is specified, it defaults to the flow owner that created the flow&mdash;essentially, the author.
+If nothing is specified, it defaults to the flow owner who created the flow&mdash;essentially, the author.
 Here are the other options:

 - **Flow owner**: The user who created the flow.